anakin004/Linux-Labyrinth/README.md

 - **Maven**: The build tool used for managing dependencies, compiling, testing, and running the application.
 - **Docker**: Used optionally for setting up PostgreSQL in a containerized environment, making the setup process easier.

+## Important Notes

+- **If you want to replicate this project and impliment it, be wary
+- since the users are inputting shell commands, no matter how much error checking there is it will (kind of) never be 100% secure

 ## Setup Instructions